 - 1/4 teaspoon allspice

-In a large mixing bowl combine the cream cheese, 1 C sugar, and vanilla.
+In a large mixing bowl combine the cream cheese, 1 cup sugar, and vanilla extract.
 Mix with an electric mixer until extremely smooth.
 Do your major beating right now, as beating hard when you add eggs will cause air bubbles to form then and burst during baking, causing a crack.